 Being prone to typhoons and bad weather, it can be tricky to work out the best time to visit the Philippines.
 That’s why we’ve provided you this handy month-by-month guide!
-We’ve even run through some of the best festivals in the Philippines to help pinpoint the best time of year to visit for you.
+We’ve even run through some of the best festivals in the Philippines to help pinpoint the best time of year to visit the Philippines for you.

 When is the Best Time to Visit the Philippines?